-Physical Diagnosis teaches students to integrate skills learned in semesters 1 and 2 in actual patient encounters during clinical laboratory sessions.
-Students continue to develop their skills in interaction with patients while obtaining and recording information concerning patient health problems and family histories, continuing to perfect basic interviewing techniques.
-During this course, students begin the study of common abnormal findings.
-Lectures on physical diagnosis are coupled with laboratories.
+Physical Diagnosis teaches students to integrate skills learned in 6101 and 6201 in actual patient encounters during clinical laboratory sessions.
+Students continue to develop their skills in interacting with patients while obtaining and recording information concerning patient health problems and family histories, perfecting basic interviewing techniques.
 Emphasis is on history and physical examination and recording.
-Skin, HEENT, respiratory system, cardiovascular system, the reproductive systems, the musculoskeletal and nervous systems, and the gastrointestinal system are emphasized.
+Skin, HEENT, respiratory system, cardiovascular system, reproductive system, musculoskeletal and nervous systems, and the gastrointestinal system are emphasized.
 In the last weeks of the course, students are expected to demonstrate competency in completing a full history and physical examination on both pediatric, adult and geriatric simulated patients.